jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment]( https://www.tutorialspoint.com/java/online-java-compiler.php).
 Add more tests.
 Play with the implementation.
 Refactor some of the code.

 A few highlights:
 * `Rational` is a [value object](https://en.wikipedia.org/wiki/Value_object).
-Most of its complexity involves reducing a fraction in any form to its reduced numerator and denominator.
+Most of its complexity involves normalizing any valid rational representation to its reduced numerator and denominator.
 * The arithmetic operator classes are mostly fraction based arithmetic.
 * `Identifier` and `Assignment` manage state so that `Rational` values can be stored via a variable name an retrieved.
 * `Context` is the storage mechanism.
 * The classes required about 215 lines of code.
 * The tests required about 170 lines of code.
-* `Rational` is the largest class, still under 40 lines, but most of that is formatting and arithmetic processing for fractions.
-* The other classes are mostly straightforward.
 * I had completely forgotten about division by zero until I had completed the implementation.
 I added unit tests for it, and only some worked.
-The code didn't catch zero divided by zero.
+The code didn't catch zero divided by zero in all cases.
 I didn't retrofit the previous code with division by zero tests and updates, but I have done so in the complete listing here.

 ```java
 import java.util.*;